-3. SIGNIFICANT ACCOUNTING POLICIES (CONTINUED)
+3. SIGNIFICANT ACCOUNTING POLICIES Debt instruments that meet the following conditions (CONTINUED)

 Provisions

 Provisions are recognised when the Group has a present obligation (legal or constructive) as a result of a past event, it is probable that the Group will be required to settle the obligation and a reliable estimate can be made of the amount of the obligation.
 The amount recognised as a provision is the best estimate of the consideration settle the present obligation at the reporting date, taking into account the risks and uncertainties surrounding the obligation.
 Where required to a provision is measured using the cash flows estimated to settle the present obligation, its carrying amount is the present value of those cash flows.